murderteeth/kong/README.md

 `packages/terminal` - cli app for interacting with kong at runtime

-`packages/web` - kong gqphql api and runtime dash
+`packages/web` - gqphql api and runtime dash

 ## Architecture

-`Ingest` - Ingest is a nodejs service that excutes all the various indexing activities.
+`Ingest` - Ingest is a nodejs service that orchestrates and excutes all the various indexing activities.
 It's designed to scale horizontally, no need for beefy infra.
-A single commodity machine running ingest can initialize the historical Yearn index in ~4 hours, executing ~2M messages.

 `Message Queue` - Indexing activities are coordinated using BullMQ message queues on Redis.
-This provides a simple, observable concurrency model, decouples moving parts, and enables the path to easy scaling and non-TS language integration.
+This provides a simple, observable concurrency plane, decouples moving parts, and paves the way to scaling and non-TS language integration.

-`Event Source` - Kong stores EVM logs and contract snapshots in postgres without transform, ie event sourcing.
+`Event Source` - Kong stores EVM logs and contract snapshots in postgres without transform.
 Optional hooks perform transform operations _on top of_ of event and snapshot data.
 In this way, the data model supports enhanced debugging, index replay, and decouples domain modeling from the underlying postgres schema.

 `Hooks` - Hooks are custom logic used to enrich the dataset.
 Hooks come in three flavors: Snapshot, Event, and Timeseries.
-Hook execution is replayable, ie idempotent.
+Hook execution is replayable.

 `NextJS\Graphql` - Raw x enriched data are made available over graphql running in a serverless nextjs function call.